cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## User access configuration

 In order for a user to be able to use [Cetmix Tower](https://cetmix.com/tower) features you need to provide access to in the the user settings.
-To configure it go to `Setting/Users & Companies/Users` and open a user whom you would like to provide access to the Cetmix Tower.
+To configure it go to `Setting -> Users & Companies -> Users` and open a user whom you would like to provide access to the Cetmix Tower.

 ![User profile](../static/description/images/user_profile.png)

-In `Other` section find the `Cetmix Tower` field and select one of the following options:
+In the `Cetmix Tower` section select one of the following options in the `Access Level` field:

 - **User**.
 Members of this group have read access only to the [Servers](#configure-a-server) which they are added as followers.
 They also have access to the entities such as [Commands](#configure-a-command),  [Flight Plans](#configure-a-flight-plan) or [Server Logs](#configure-a-server-log) with `Access Level` set to `User`.